Understanding vSphere Auto Deploy Stateless Caching and Stateful Installs (2032881)

 - What happens next depends on the host profile you selected.

-- If the host profile enabled stateless caching, the image is cached to disk.
+- If the host profile selected is enabled stateless caching, the image is cached to disk.
 No reboot is required.

-- If the host profile enabled stateful installs, the image is installed.
+- If the host profile selected is enabled stateful installs, the image is installed.
 When you reboot, the host uses the installed image.

 - A reboot is required so the changes can take effect.